Visualizing high-dimensional loss landscapes with Hessian directions: Discussion and conclusion

 There are many interesting and worthwhile directions for future research building on the work reported here.
-Our results suggest that negative curvature directions are useful to achieve substantial loss reductions, even after completed training.
+To provide more insights into the geometric properties of high-dimensional loss functions of deep neural networks, future work may study other convolutional architectures~\cite{DBLP:conf/bmvc/ZagoruykoK16,DBLP:conf/cvpr/MartinelFM19}, vision transformers~\cite{DBLP:conf/iclr/DosovitskiyB0WZ21}, and residual multi-layer perceptrons~\cite{touvron2022resmlp}.
+Our results suggest that negative curvature directions may be useful to find better local optima, but further research is needed to gain a clearer understanding of the tradeoffs associated with optimization protocols that are based on gradients and curvature information.
 More research on learning algorithms that minimize loss functions along negative curvature directions~\cite{alain2019negative} can contribute to the development of more effective optimizers.
-Such guided optimization algorithms may be of particular use in applications (\eg, neural network\textendash based control~\cite{asikis2022neural,bottcher2022ai}) where one main goal is to approximate an unknown function as closely as possible (\ie, where one does not need to distinguish between training and test error).
-In applications where one wishes to reduce generalization error, the proposed visualization methods may be also useful to provide more insights into curvature regularization~\cite{moosavi2019robustness}.
+Such guided optimization algorithms may be of particular use in applications (\eg, neural network\textendash based control~\cite{asikis2022neural,bottcher2022ai,bottcher2023gradientfree} and function approximation in numerical analysis~\cite{adcock2021gap}) where training data can be generated with a high resolution and used to approximate a function as closely as possible.
+In applications where one wishes to reduce generalization error, the proposed mean-curvature estimation method may be also useful to improve existing curvature regularization approaches~\cite{moosavi2019robustness}.
+Furthermore, to improve our understanding of the properties of loss landscapes, it may be helpful to devote more attention to the study of connections between random matrix theory and the characterization of high-dimensional functions~\cite{bray2007statistics,baron2022eigenvalue}.
+For example, for critical points of Gaussian fields in high-dimensional spaces, Bray and Dean~\cite{bray2007statistics} showed that there is a monotonic relation between the index of the Hessian (\ie, the number of negative eigenvalues) and the loss value: the larger the index, the larger the corresponding loss.
+Bray and Dean~\cite{bray2007statistics} also showed that the eigenvalues of the Hessian at a critical point of such fields are distributed according to Wigner's semicircle law~\cite{wigner1951statistical} up to an additional shift.
+However, traditional random-matrix-theory results such as Wigner's semicircle law or the Mar\v cenko--Pastur law~\cite{marvcenko1967distribution} are based on various simplifying assumptions, including Gaussian weight, error, and data distributions, which do not hold in practical applications of neural networks~\cite{liao2021hessian}.